 Fitness & Training

 To be in recovery means changing everything in life to accomplish long-lasting sobriety.
-To be healthy and whole, one place we start at RBP is with general team-based fitness.
+To be healthy and whole, one place we start at Recovery Beyond is with general team-based fitness.
 We hold weekly fitness workouts, where we find that exercising, and positive goal setting with others changes the body, mind, and soul, as it creates new trusted bonds with yourself and others, building a pathway of support for a lifetime.

 When: Weekly workouts, vary by location.
 See the schedule via the link below.